LoRyder1/LoRyder1.github.io/unit1_projects/resque_sidekiq.md

   *Redis*
   Redis provides data storage for Sidekiq.
 It holds all the job data along with runtime and historical data to power Sidekiq's Web UI.

+  *Server*
+  Each Sidekiq server process pulls jobs from the queue in Redis and processing them.
+Like your web processes, Sidekiq boots Rails so your jobs and workers have the full Rails API, including Active Record, available for use.
+The server will instantiate the worker and call `perform` with the given arguments.
+Everything else is up to your code.